christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   Declare variables as `var` within paint routines, mouse callbacks, regular functions, and custom timer callbacks.

-    > var may occasionally be needed in other parts of your script but avoid using it if there is a suitable alternative.
+    > var may occasionally be needed in other parts of your script but avoid using it if there is an alternative.

--   Don't declare `var` variables inside a namespace.
+-   Don't declare `var` variables directly inside a namespace.
 Use `reg` instead.

-    > vars are not limited in scope to the namespace in which they are declared.
+    > The scope of a var is not limited to the namespace in which it is declared.

     ```javascript
     // Bad